Yes or No?

 How is it possible that such different statements can be true for one and the same substance?

-To do this, one must have a little deeper insight into skin physiology.
-If glycerin is used in a cosmetic - not so much depending on whether it is industrially produced or plant-derived glycerin - more than 10-15% of the total volume, it has been proven to cause an unfavorable reaction in the germ lymph layers of the skin by negatively affecting the skin's own fat molecules in these layers.
+To do this, you have to have a little deeper insight into skin physiology.
+If glycerin is used in a cosmetic - not so much depending on whether it is industrially produced or plant-derived glycerin - more than 10-15% of the total volume, it has been shown to cause an unfavorable reaction in the germinal lymph layers of the skin by negatively affecting the skin's own lipid molecules in these layers.

 Glycerin as a substance produced naturally in the body is considered to be very well tolerated.
 Studies confirm that, in addition to its excellent moisturizing effect, it also stabilizes the skin's protective function.
 Glycerin can even bind moisture in the air and hold it on the skin.
 The barrier function of the skin prevents the penetration of foreign substances and bacteria and secondly regulates water loss through the skin.
 Glycerin stabilizes and regenerates this protection and also increases skin elasticity.
-As it penetrates deep into the horny layer, the drying and irritating effect of surfactants and emulsifiers is alleviated.
+Because it penetrates deep into the horny layer, the drying and irritating effects of surfactants and emulsifiers are mitigated.

 So; the topic of glycerin keeps creating confusion.
 Several contradictory statements have been researched and are true.
-The statements are intended to provide some overview as to why, of two divergent claims, both can be correct.
+The statements are to give some overview, why from two divergent statements both can be correct.